its-vccground/Vindriktning-2.0/README.md

 # Vindriktning-2.0
 User Friendly Firmware for Converting Ikea Vindriktning Partical Sensor into a Multi Sensor to be used as Standalone or integrate with Home Assistant.
 This Tasmota binary file is the upgraded version of the earlier Vindriktning firmware customised & shared by me a month ago, which was customized especially to be used with an Ikea Vindriktning Air Particle Sensor.
 You can flash a Wemos D1 mini or a similar esp8266 board and connect it to Vindriktning Sensor to transform it into a connected smart multi sensor unit.
-For deep details & connections diagram, watch my earlier video numbers 34 & 35 on "vccground" Youtube channel.
+For deep details & connections diagram, watch my earlier video numbers 34 & 35 on "vccground" Youtube channel https://tinyurl.com/vccground

 What's new in this updated VINDRIKTNING-2.0 binary file ?